Omarrichi/Studium/BuS Notes/Tutorial_04_English.md

 *Solution 2*

+- For the mouse, interrupt-driven I/O is most suitable, as mouse movements occur irregularly, but then need to be handled urgently.
+It also makes sense to use a buffer to hold its movement while higher priority operations take place.
+- For the hard disk, interrupt-based I/O control is also most suitable, as it is impossible to predict exactly when the data will be read or written.
+For efficient polling, we would need to know where the disk arm is at the moment, or how long the delay is when accessing the corresponding sector.
+Buffering is necessary to buffer data on the way from or to the disk (or even to buffer a block and calculate a checksum before passing it on to the operating system).
+- A phone’s light sensor could use polling by fetching the data every second.
+This is not active polling, because the CPU is not reading the data as soon as possible.
+Rather, the OS will periodically read the sensor, interrupts would make no sense because we don’t require low latency for the brightness of the phone screen to update to the light environment.

 *Question 3*

 Suppose a computer can read and write a memory word in 5 nanoseconds (nsec) Also suppose that when an interrupt occurs, all 32 CPU registers, plus the program counter (PC) and stack pointer (SP) are pushed onto the stack.
 What is the maximum number of interrupts per second this machine can process?

 *Solution 3*

+We need (32 + 2) x 5 ns for storing the registers.

+We need an additional (32 + 2) x 5 ns for getting the registers back at the end of the ISR.

+The time for storing and restoring the register is 340 ns.

+The maximum number of interrupts we can execute, if we neglect the ISR execution time, is 1 / 340e-9 ≈ 2,941,176, approximately 3 million interrupts a second.

 *Question 4*